klausbreyer/v01.io/content/posts/2023-shape-up-for-agencies/index.md

 - **Dynamic Duos**: Ideally, projects should be handled by teams of two.
 - **Versatile Designers**: Seek well-rounded designers instead of isolated UX and UI specialists.
 Ideally proficient in HTML and CSS to a production-grade (, though not necessarily JavaScript).
 - **Robust Product Teams**: Essential during shaping.
 Otherwise, clients might inadvertently steer the project without appropriate de-risking.
-- **Leadership Buy-In**: Given its cross-functional nature, adopting Shape Up requires top-level support from the client sie.
+- **Leadership Buy-In**: Given its cross-functional nature, adopting Shape Up requires top-level support from the client side.
 - **Continuous Learning and Application**: Mastery and consistent application of the methodology are crucial.
 It will not be perfect on the first try.

 ### Client-Agency Relationship with Shape Up